ogencoglu/R_for_VTT/README.md

 Exercises
 -------
-There will be exercises related to the lecture material almost as if you are not spending enough time in front of your computer day and night.
+There will be exercises related to the lectures almost as if you are not spending enough time in front of your computer day and night.
+These exercises are not mandatory at all.
 I will try to to gamify these as much as possible and hopefully provide some options to choose from as well.

 To-do
 -------
-This part is basically for myself
+This part is basically for myself.
 - [x] Create a course page
 - [x] Add instructions for installation R & RStudio
 - [x] Publish the course content